kbroman/d3examples/lod_by_time/ReadMe.md

 position are shown to the right.

-Click on a point to show pointwise confidence bands on the QTL effect (&pm; 2 SE).
+Click on a point to show pointwise confidence bands on the QTL effect (&plusmn; 2 SE).
 (We require a mouse click, as otherwise the graph was painfully slow to refresh.)